-- in transferable securities,
+- in transferable securities admitted for or the subject of trade on a regulated market or equivalent market outside the EEA as well as other markets, within or outside the EEA, that are regulated and open to the general public in Europe as well as in MTFs or other similar marketplaces,

-- in money market instruments,
+- · in money market instruments,

 - · in derivative instruments,

-- in fund units (to a maximum of 10% of fund capital) and
+- in fund units (to a total maximum of 10% of the fund capital) and

 - in an account at a credit institution.

-The fund may use derivative instruments, including OTC derivatives, as part of the fund's investment focus.
+The fund may use derivative instruments (including OTC derivatives) for the purpose of maintaining the fund's investment focus.
 However, the use of derivatives is of such a nature that it is only expected to have a marginal impact on the fund's risk profile.
 The underlying assets to derivative instruments may consist of or be related to

-- such assets as referred to in Chapter 5, §1, paragraph 2, first sentence of the Swedish Investment Funds Act (2004:46),
+- such assets as referred to in Chapter 5, §1, paragraph 2, first sentence of the Swedish Investment Funds Act,

-- a financial index,
+- · a financial index,

-- interest rates,
+- · interest rates,

-- · exchange rates or
+- · exchange rates, or

 - · foreign currencies.